 The following types of documents present a higher potential risk of fraud:

-- Real estate documents: They involve high-value real estates property, such as homes or land, and con artists often forge signatures on deeds or other documents to take out fraudulent mortgages or sell a property out from under the rightful owners.
+- Real estate documents: They involve high-value real estate property, such as homes or land, and con artists often forge signatures on deeds or other documents to take out fraudulent mortgages or sell a property out from under the rightful owners.

 - Powers of attorney: They can give a person control over another individual’s bank accounts, property, and even medical treatment.
 Forging powers of attorney is becoming more common as the baby-boom generation reaches retirement age.

 - Estate documents are risky because they determine who gets the person’s assets at death.
-Those who have left outlook for ways to cash in — and go after a Notary who may have improperly notarized the signature.
+Those who have left look for ways to cash in — and go after a Notary who may have improperly notarized the signature.